Krillere/Expressions/README.md

   }
 }
 ```
 Currently, only one type of generic can be used in a function.
 Meaning that if a function takes a Generic and returns a Generic, they will have to be the same type at runtime.
+At some point, it should be possible to define multiple types of generics in a function.

 ## Objects
 Objects can be defined to contain a number of different values using the *type* keyword.
 For example: